-I was recently invited by the Nashville Home Show to share some green living ideas at their Music City Center show on September 6-8.
+I was recently invited by the Nashville Home Show to share some green living ideas at their Music City Center show.
 I am passionate about making green choices so I am happy to take the opportunity to share my green living ideas with the hope of inspiring a few of the thousands of attendees from the metro area to go a little greener.
 I am a big believer in lots of small actions adding up to produce big results.

 On a personal level, I just love nature and I want to do all I can do respect it and preserve it.
 Our choices and actions have a direct impact on our environment and I want to help keep it beautiful and healthy to live in.
 Green living is nice on a personal level because it means a healthier home that is conserving resources and it is nice on a global level because it means a healthier planet with less waste, deforestation, pollution, and greenhouse gas emissions.

 Now that we can see how important green living is, I decided to divide my green living ideas into three areas that will help you go greener in your homes.
 I want to focus on easy green living tips today that you can implement without huge lifestyle changes or huge investments because I don’t want anything to stand in your way.
 I want you to take these green living ideas as inspiration and run with them.

 There are so many ways to go green and I often say that it is really just a mindset to reduce, reuse, and recycle whenever possible.
 I will break down today’s green living ideas for the home into three categories: green living habits, green living shopping, and DIY green living.

 One of the ways to adopt green living ideas for your home is to create some new green living habits.
 Even though many of these green tips will be simple, these are really powerful ideas because habits are something that you do over and over so the results over time are substantial.